 Instant credit card approval and use is rare.
-Instant approval is always possible when you apply for a credit card online or in person, but only American Express provides an instant credit card number on every card they offer.
-The instant number allows you to use the card before it arrives.
+Instant approval is always possible when you apply for a credit card online or in person, but only American Express provides an instant credit card number with every card they offer.
+The instant credit card number allows you to use the account before your physical card arrives.
 With other issuers, you could get instant credit card approval and a card number to use right away but only for specific transactions.
 If a store invites you to apply for their card, they will often approve you instantly and let you use your card for purchases in their stores the same day.

 Some credit card issuers don’t offer any instant use credit cards.
 Others have only a few.
 Each issuer has their own restrictions for when you can get instant use.

 Instant Credit Card Approval and Use by Issuer: